Chris' News & Dates

 Busy, busy, busy

-2019 got off to a slow start public performance wise, because I have been busy working on some exciting new projects, behind the scenes.
+2020 got off to a slow start public performance wise, because I have been busy working on some exciting new projects, behind the scenes.
+Fortunately that work is able to continue for the time being, despite the global pandemic.
+Time will tell what is possible later in the year.

 Solo tour in England - Over the past couple of years a bit of a pattern has been emerging of me doing a solo tour in England in the autumn.
 This year I'll be playing seven dates from 18th to 29th September.